wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.4.7 =
+* FIXED: Empty job list message not displaying correctly
+* FIXED: New job showing a bad start date
+* FIXED: Some PHP notices
+* FIXED: Template from main page not being used correctly
+* FIXED: Removed 5 job limit from display code

 = 0.4.6 =
 * FIXED: Application email not being sent correctly
 * FIXED: Not displaying if used with a theme that doesn't have a page.php